Lynndie England

-Lynndie Rana England (born November 8, 1982) is a former United States Army Reserve soldier who was prosecuted for mistreating detainees during the Abu Ghraib torture and prisoner abuse that occurred at Abu Ghraib prison in Baghdad during the Iraq War.
+Lynndie Rana England (born November 8, 1982) is a former United States Army Reserve soldier who was prosecuted for abusing detainees during the Abu Ghraib torture and prisoner abuse that occurred at Abu Ghraib prison in Baghdad during the Iraq War.
 She was one of 11 military personnel from the 372nd Military Police Company who were convicted in 2005 for war crimes.
 After being sentenced to three years in prison and a dishonorable discharge, England was incarcerated from September 27, 2005, to March 1, 2007, when she was released on parole.

 Early life

 Born in Ashland, Kentucky, England moved with her family to Fort Ashby, West Virginia, when she was two years old.
 She was raised by her mother, Terrie Bowling England, and her father Kenneth R. England Jr., a railroad worker who worked at a station in Cumberland, Maryland.
 She aspired to be a storm chaser.
-As a young child, England was diagnosed with selective mutism, a form of an anxiety disorder.
+As a young child, England was diagnosed with selective mutism, a form of anxiety disorder.

 England joined the United States Army Reserve in Cumberland in 1999 while she was a junior at Frankfort High School near Short Gap.
 England worked as a cashier in an IGA store during her junior year of high school and married a co-worker in 2002, but they later divorced.
 England also wished to earn money for college, so that she could become a storm chaser.
 She was also a member of the Future Farmers of America.
 After graduating from Frankfort High School in 2001, she worked a night job in a chicken-processing factory in Moorefield.
 She was deployed to Iraq in June 2003.

 England was engaged to fellow convicted war criminal and Abu Ghraib prison guard Charles Graner.
 In 2004, she gave birth to a son fathered by him at Womack Army Medical Center at Fort Bragg.